asdfdotdev/utm.codes/README.txt

 - Automatically format links in lowercase, remove spaces, and remove non alphanumeric characters for more consistent reporting
 - Batch create links for all your social networks with just a click
 - Search, filter, and easily find existing links using familiar WordPress admin controls
-- Link builder automatically detects url error responses to prevent creating bad links
+- Automatically detect url error responses to prevent creating bad links
-- One click shortening with Bitly for easier link sharing
+- One click link shortening with Bitly or Rebrandly for easier link sharing
 - Save notes with link for team communication, usage context, future reference, and more
 - Link element API filter for custom utm code formatting
 - Social network options API filter for custom batch link options
+- Shortener API filter for custom link shortening
 - Supports adding additional custom parameters to links for improved versatility
 - Multi-user access within WordPress to share creation and management responsibilities
 - See your current link count in the admin dashboard "At a Glance"